doanthihoaithu/aVUSi/2_anomaly_detector/results/README.md

 cp 2_anomaly_detector/conf/config.yaml.example 2_anomaly_detector/conf/config.yaml
 #    Set mts_running_dataset and mts_running_detector in config.yaml

-# 3. Run the detector
+# 3. Run an individual detector (repeat for each detector)
 python 2_anomaly_detector/runner.py

+# 4. (Optional) Compute the Average Ensemble after all individual detectors are done
+#    Edit running_detectors in runner_for_avg_ens.py to list available detectors, then:
+python 2_anomaly_detector/runner_for_avg_ens.py
 ```

-Results are written incrementally — one batch folder at a time — so partial runs produce valid output for completed batches.
+Individual detector results are written incrementally — one batch folder at a time — so partial runs produce valid output for completed batches.
+The `avg_ens` folder is populated in a single pass over all batches once the ensemble is computed.